-We issue our share-based compensation awards, which at November 30, 2024 included time-based share awards (restricted stock awards and restricted stock units) and performance-based share awards (restricted stock units) (collectively "equity awards"), under the Carnival Corporation and Carnival plc stock plans.
-Equity awards are principally granted to management level employees and members of our Boards of Directors.
+We issue our share-based compensation awards, which at November 30, 2024 included time-based share awards (restricted stock awards and restricted stock units) and performance-based share awards (restricted stock units) (collectively "equity awards"), under the Camiyal Compension and Camiyal ple stock plans.
+Fauity awards are principally granted to management awards are principally granted to management level employees and members of our Boards of Directors.
 The plans are administered by the Compensation Committees which are made up of independent directors who determine which employees are eligible to participate, the monetary value or number of shares for which equity awards are to be granted and the amounts that may be exercised or sold within a specified term.
 We had an aggregate of 26.8 million shares available for future grant at November 30, 2024.
 We fulfill our equity award obligations using shares purchased in the open market or with unissued or treasury shares.
 Our equity awards generally vest over a three-year period, subject to earlier vesting under certain conditions.

-Shares Weighted-Average Grant Date Fair Value Outstanding at November 30, 2023 10,289,628 \$ 11.45 Granted 5,746,531 \$ 15.29 Vested (3,802,982) \$ 13.91 Forfeited (310,931) \$ 12.71 Outstanding at November 30, 2024 11,922,246 \$ 12.48
+Shares Weighted-Average Grant Date Fair Value Outstanding at November 30, 2023 10,289,628 11.45 Granted 5,746,531 15.29 Vested (3,802,982) 13.91 Forfeited (310,931) 12.71 Outstanding at November 30, 2024 11,922,246 12.48

-As of November 30, 2024, there was \$109 million of total unrecognized compensation cost related to equity awards, which is expected to be recognized over a weighted-average period of 1.6 years.
+As of November 30, 2024, there was 109 million of total unrecognized compensation cost related to equity awards, which is expected to be recognized over a weighted-average period of 1.6 years.